-- (1) Based on a prototype of a 40-unit multi-family development consisting of units averaging 900 sq. ft. each. - (2) Assumes the purchase of a lot or lots whose total area is at least one acre in size and costs \$2,000,000. - (3) Fees are based on the cost to develop a parcel in Ashland, Cherryland or San Lorenzo, as was the case with the example above; fees for water service are higher in Castro Vallev. - (4) Each unit has its own kitchen and laundry facilities are in each unit.
+- (1) Based on a prototype of a 40-unit multi-family development consisting of units averaging 900 sq. ft. each. - (2) Assumes the purchase of a lot or lots whose total area is at least one acre in size and costs \$2,000,000. - (3) Fees are based on the cost to develop a parcel in Ashland, Cherryland or San Lorenzo, as was the case with the example above; fees for water service are higher in Castro Valley. - (4) Construction cost per unit is based RS Means 2012 data on a 3 story wood frame structure, with exterior stucco on concrete block.
+Each unit has its own kitchen and laundry facilities are in each unit. - (5) Assumes that surface parking is available and adequate to support the new development. - (6) Does not include, or assume annexation fees. - (7) Does not assume that a grading permit, or additional engineering is required as a result of being in a flood zone or the Alguist-Priolo Act.

-- (5) Assumes that surface parking is available and adequate to support the new development. - (6) Does not include, or assume annexation fees. - (7) Does not assume that a grading permit, or additional engineering is required as a result of being in a flood zone or the Alquist-Priolo Act. - (8) Does not assume that remediation is required to develop the site.
+(8) Does not assume that remediation is required to develop the site.